Olive Garden Pumpkin Cheesecake

 • Bake the crust for about 6 minutes or until golden brown.
 Allow the crust to cool completely BEFORE you add the cheesecake filling.

-gingersnap crumbs in a springform pan
+overhead view of a gingersnap crust in a springform pan

-How to Make Pumpkin Cheesecake
+How to Make Olive Garden Pumpkin Cheesecake

 I’m always surprised at how fast it is to mix up cheesecake.
-You really only need about 15 minutes to get it ready for the oven.
+You really only need 15 minutes to get it ready for the oven.

 Here’s how to do it.